ajbrennan/Predicting_European_Soccer_Matches/README.md

 This is the project I submitted for my senior capstone at Case Western Reserve University.

-Predicting_European_Soccer_Matches.pdf is the final pdf report
+Predicting_European_Soccer_Matches.pdf is the knitted final pdf report.
+It includes the background, methodology, and results of the project

+Predicting_European_Soccer_Matches.rmd is the r code for the report.

+Data_Cleaning